What's newThe latest videos in "Preparation to Play"

 Players will not only warm up their muscles but will also be mentally prepared to perform.
 Of course, TennisGate also offers warm up drills for large groups.
 The newer and more creative the drill, the easier it is to motivate the players to work hard during this often tedious part of the training.

-Here you will find many tools and ideas to motivate players for this important part of the training.
+Here you will find many tools and ideas to prepare the body and the mind to perform.